samuelykc/TradingLobby/readme.txt

 About this project:
 This project currently aims to monitor crypto prices on Binance & FTX (futures & stock tokens could also be monitored for FTX).
 The project began with the aim to perform arbitrage trades across Binance & FTX, which the functionality has succeeded and currently abandoned.
-There is no plan for continuos maintainence for the functionality and it has been hidden from the UI.
+There is no plan for continuous maintainence for the functionality and it has been hidden from the UI.
 Developers with interest may explore that in the source code as I find it troublesome to remove them from the project.

 How to use:
 - Alarms in the format of ">= (value)", "<= (value)", ">= high" and "<= low" could be used to get notice once the price has reached a certain value or the 24-hrs high/low.